phaethonp/phaethonp.github.io/fork_the_government.md

 * **Open-Source Advantage:** Being open-source, akin to models like ChatGPT, it invites continuous improvement from the global developer community.
 This ensures the model stays<br> updated, adaptable, and innovative.<br>

-* **Creating a Community of Self-Organized Open-Source Contributors:** The heart of this initiative lies in its community-driven approach.
-By fostering a global community of open-source developers around the Greek LLM project, we're ensuring that the model remains dynamic, relevant, and beneficial to all<br>

 ### Magnifying the Greek Presence Worldwide Through AI